 Set amidst the Aravallis, Udaipur is a beautiful city which was founded in 1553 by Maharana Udai Singh.
-The historic capital of the famous kingdom of Mewar, Udaipur is a revered tourist destination, popular among the travelers for its rich culture, history and ambiance.
+The historic capital of the famous kingdom of Mewar, Udaipur is a revered tourist destination, popular among travellers for its rich culture, history, and ambience.

 The elevated hills and numerous lakes give the city of Udaipur a picture-perfect backdrop, making it the second most sought after tourist destination in Rajasthan after Jaipur, the capital city.